dacast/grunt-closure-tools/README.md

   // any name that describes your operation
   targetName: {
+    // [REQUIRED] One of the two following options is required:
+    inputs: 'string|Array', // input files (can just be the entry point)
+    namespaces: 'string|Array', // namespaces

     // [REQUIRED] paths to be traversed to build the dependencies
     src: 'string|Array',